LloydAlbin/postgres/README.md

 The Official PostgreSQL Alpine version is created by default without LDAP support.
 We need the LDAP support at work, so this repository contains the code to build the PostgreSQL Alpine with LDAP support and a few additional extensions.

+The built images may be found on [Docker Hub](https://hub.docker.com/repository/docker/lloydalbin/postgres).

 ```bash
 cd ~
 # Get the postgres-docker repository